PeepaPeepo/Obsidian/CHEM332OrganicChemistryII/Klein, D. R. (2021). Organic Chemistry. Wiley..md

 This isn't strong enough to occur when working with [[Benzene]].
 The presence of iron increases the electrophilicity of bromine because Fe reacts with Br2 to make Tribromide which is a better form to react with ben

+# Chapter 20 Carboxylic Acids and Derivatives

-# Chapter 20.4 Oxidation of Alkylbenzenes
+## Oxidation of Alkylbenzenes

 ## Hydrolysis of Nitriles